 Acquiring and retaining new clients is one of the biggest concerns for any accountant, second only to recruiting and retaining good employees.
 While client retention is a challenge for all accountants, it is of particular concern when purchasing an accounting firm.
-To ensure that you retain all, or at least most, of the current clients, follow the four tips below.
+If you're worried about how to keep clients after an accounting firm acquisition, you’re in the right place.
+We have some tips to help your accounting client retention below.

 Consider the Clients’ Motivation

 It is true that when clients work with the same accountant for a number of years, they develop a certain relationship.
-You are likely concerned that fear of the loss of that relationship will cause clients to pack up and move their business elsewhere.
-Fortunately, that rarely happens.
+You are likely concerned that fear of the loss of that relationship will cause accounting firm clients to pack up and move their business elsewhere.
+While that may be the case with a few clients here and there, it’s far from commonplace at a CPA firm.
 It can take a lot of work to find a new accountant, and most clients will trust that their accountant found a successor (you) who is capable of handling their accounting needs.
 While you may lose a few clients when purchasing an accounting firm, the majority of them will remain with the business.

 Perform Due Diligence